-In order to integrate the Jive platform with an external load balancer, configure the load balancer for cookie-based session affinity between each host running the platform.
-(All Jive's testing of load balancers is cookie-based.)
-As of Jive 7, the load balancer is required to perform SSL session termination as described in Configuring SSL on a Load Balancer.
+In order to integrate the Jive platform with an external load balancer, you configure the load balancer for cookie-based session affinity between each host running the platform.

+For more information on setting up cookie-based session affinity, see Configuring session affinity on load balancer on page 76.
+Note that all Jive's testing of load balancers is cookie-based.
+As of Jive 7, the load balancer is required to perform SSL session termination as described in Configuring SSL on load balancer on page 74.
 You may also wish to configure SSL encryption between the load balancer and each web application node.
-See Configuring SSL Between a Load Balancer and Web App Nodes for more information.
+For more information, see Configuring SSL Between a Load Balancer and Web App Nodes.

 Depending on the load balancer, it may be necessary to add JVM route information to the outgoing JSESSIONID HTTP cookies sent to remote agents.
-For information about using Apache HTTPD as a load balancer, see Apache's documentation about load balancer stickyness.
-To understand how to configure the route name (jvmRoute variable) of your node(s) in Jive, see the "Configuring the Route Name of a Node(s)" section of Changing the Configuration of an Existing Instance.
+For more information about using Apache HTTPD as a load balancer, see Apache's documentation about load balancer stickiness at http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html#stickyness_implementation.
+For more information on how to configure the route name (jvmRoute variable) of your nodes in Jive, see Configuring JVM route name of nodes on page 78.

 Some load balancers require a "magic" HTML file in the site root to make the node available.
-If your load balancer requires this, add the following line to this default configuration file /usr/local/jive/etc/ httpd/sites/default.conf:
+If your load balancer requires this, add the following line to this default configuration file /usr/local/jive/etc/httpd/sites/default.conf: ProxyPass /magicfile.html !

-'''

-ProxyPass /magicfile.html !

-'''